botsunit/bcrypterl/doc/bcrypt_engine.md

 <br />

-Autodetects the cost from the salt string.
+Returns the cost factor which will result in computation times less than `Limit` ms.
 <a name="generate_salt-0"></a>

 ### generate_salt/0 ###